EU tells Britain to make up its mind as Brexit deal 'within reach'

 Barnier and his UK counterpart David Frost were due to talk on the phone at 1400GMT on Wednesday.

+Britain, one of Europe’s biggest military powers, has also formally notified the EU of its intention to withdraw from the bloc’s military missions by the end of this year, EU diplomats said on Wednesday, as had been announced by London earlier.

+The EU has complained about Britain’s refusal to negotiate a new international security and foreign policy pact.
+In the meantime, Spain and Italy are stepping up their role in the EU’s 17 missions around the world.

-Michel stressed the 27 EU members were ready for an abrupt split without a new agreement to avoid tariffs or quotas.
-He listed three main sticking points in the negotiations: guaranteeing fishing rights and economic fair play, and agreeing ways to settle future trade disputes.
+Michel stressed the 27 EU members were ready for an abrupt split without a new agreement to avoid tariffs or quotas with three main sticking points in the negotiations: fishing rights, economic fair play and settling disputes.

 “We don’t need words, we need guarantees,” he said of fair competition safeguards.
 “Do our British friends want to regulate state aid and uphold high medical standards?
 If so, why not commit to them.”

-Michel called for a “binding, independent arbitration” to redress market distortions swiftly, adding that London’s draft new Internal Market Bill - which, if adopted, would undermine Britain’s earlier divorce deal with the EU - only strengthened the bloc’s resolve to ensure tight policing of any new deal.
+Michel called for a “binding, independent arbitration” to redress market distortions swiftly, adding that London’s draft Internal Market Bill - which would undermine Britain’s earlier divorce deal with the EU - only strengthened the bloc’s resolve to ensure tight policing of any new deal.

-A deputy head of the bloc’s executive European Commission, Maros Sefcovic, also said London must respect its Brexit settlement with the EU regardless of the outcome of trade talks.
+The bloc’s executive Commission said London must respect its Brexit settlement regardless of the trade talks.

-Michel said losing access to British waters would inflict “extraordinary damage” on the EU’s fishing industry and that the bloc was therefore seeking to prolong the status-quo just as London wanted to keep the EU’s market open for UK companies.
+Michel said losing access to British waters would damage the EU’s fishing industry, and the bloc therefore wanted to prolong the status-quo just as London sought to keep the EU market open for UK companies.

-“But the UK wants access to the single market while at the same time being able to diverge from our standards and regulations when it suits them.
-You can’t have your cake and eat it too,” Michel said.
+“But the UK wants access to the single market while at the same time being able to diverge from our standards and regulations when it suits them,” Michel said.

-Following Brexit last March, Britain’s current EU trading terms expire in 10 weeks and unfettered commerce can no longer be guaranteed without a new treaty.
+Following Brexit last January, Britain’s current EU trading terms expire in 10 weeks and unfettered commerce will end without a new treaty.

 Keen to avoid any blame, the bloc is ready to negotiate until mid-November but must then ratify any deal in the European Parliament before time is up.